parzival0152/softwere-engineering/README.md

 # Ideas for implementation

 + make event class with variables Date date, double length, Contact c (if meeting), String desc (if nto meeting)
-    + use a boolean like in Media (video or music) to differentiate between a meeting and a normal event
+    + use a boolean like in Media (video or music) to differentiate between a meeting and a normal event :heavy_check_mark:
-    + Information about class Date - https://docs.oracle.com/javase/8/docs/api/java/sql/Date.html